 Endeavor Mine undertake daily and weekly surveillance of the CTD TSF for signs of anomalies to tailings deposition, the freeboard, interception trenches, slope stability and erosion.
-During September 2019, there were no visible signs of leaching, seepage or cracks in the external embankment of the CTD TSF.
+During October 2019, there were no visible signs of leaching, seepage or cracks in the external embankment of the CTD TSF.
 Introduction of the central discharge platform (Eyebolt) has allowed for a more even distribution of slurry and more even beaching of tails.
 Standing water levels are measured for the presence of water in and around walls as well quarterly groundwater sampling and analysis.
 Monthly Tailings Dam management Meetings are held to discuss any issues arising from inspections as well as discuss current and future works and projects.
 Minutes are kept and provided to Regulatory Authorities on request.
+During October deposition started in the area known as Sector 5, no tailings were disposed in the CTD TSF.